 Stories are important.
 As we share our stories, we are like the stars that shine in the night sky.
 The spiritual realm of darkness is cast out as we praise our God in the heavenly realms.
 As those stories multiply, the light becomes brighter and penetrates the hearts of mankind.
 As each one shares and hears these stories, God's people become stronger and unification of the Church occurs.
 Multiplication has incredible potential: Every person, every church, intentionally and aggressively advancing the Kingdom of God.
 That's why we are asking you to share your stories.
 Tell us how God has moved and is moving.
 Let's cast out the darkness.

-Contact Debra Adams at firstname.lastname@example.org to submit your story.
+Contact Janie Hill at firstname.lastname@example.org to submit your story.

 By Rob Hill, Pastor at King’s Way Alliance Church, Akron, OH